bcw222/chromium-website/site/administrators/url-blocklist-filter-format/index.md

 Some examples:

-*   "example.com" blocks all requests to that domain and any subdomain;
+*   "example.com" allows all requests to that domain and any subdomain;
-*   "http://example.com" blocks all HTTP requests to that domain and any subdomain; Requests with other schemes (such as https, ftp, etc.) are still allowed;
+*   "http://example.com" allows all HTTP requests to that domain and any subdomain; Requests with other schemes (such as https, ftp, etc.) are still allowed;
-*   "https://\*" blocks all HTTPS requests to any domain;
+*   "https://\*" allows all HTTPS requests to any domain;
-*   "mail.example.com" blocks this domain but not "www.example.com" nor
+*   "mail.example.com" allows this domain but not "www.example.com" nor
             "example.com";
-*   ".example.com" blocks exactly "example.com", and won't block
+*   ".example.com" allows exactly "example.com", and won't block
             subdomains;
-*   "\*" blocks all requests; only allowlisted URLs will be allowed;
+*   "\*" allows all requests; only allowlisted URLs will be allowed;
-*   "\*:8080" blocks all requests to port 8080;
+*   "\*:8080" allows all requests to port 8080;
-*   "example.com/stuff" blocks all requests to any subdomain of "example.com" that have "/stuff" as a prefix of the path;
+*   "example.com/stuff" allows all requests to any subdomain of "example.com" that have "/stuff" as a prefix of the path;
-*   "192.168.1.2" blocks requests to this exact IP address;
+*   "192.168.1.2" allows requests to this exact IP address;
 *   Any request with the query "?video=100" is blocked by "\*?v\*", "\*?video\*", "\*?video=\*" and "\*?video=100\*";
-*   "\*?a=1&b=2" blocks any request with the query "?b=2&a=1",
+*   "\*?a=1&b=2" allows any request with the query "?b=2&a=1",
             "?a=1&b=2", "?a=1&c=3&b=2", ...;
-*   For a blocklist any occurrence of the key-value pair is sufficient, i.e., blocklisting "youtube.com/watch?v=xyz" would block "youtube.com/watch?v=123&v=xyz".
+*   For a allowlist any occurrence of the key-value pair is sufficient, i.e., blocklisting "youtube.com/watch?v=xyz" would allow "youtube.com/watch?v=123&v=xyz".
 *   For an allowlist every occurrence of the key should have a matching value, i.e., allowlisting "youtube.com/watch?v=V2" does not allow